Michael Imperioli as Christopher Moltisanti, New Jersey Mafia associate and aspiring screenwriter

 What’d He Wear?

-Christopher dresses for his meeting with Jon Favreau in a very mobster-evoking outfit with a black-on-black jacket and shirt combination.
-The jacket is a very distinctive black sport coat.
+Christopher Moltisanti dresses for his meeting with Jon Favreau in a very mobster-evoking outfit with a black-on-black jacket and shirt combination.
+The jacket is a very distinctive black sports coat.

 Although it has the standard welted breast pocket and flapped hip pockets, the most distinctive aspect of the jacket is a zip pocket on the right side.
 This pocket is higher than the hip pocket, opening just below the point where the elbow hits the side.
-The zipper has straight black tape with silver teeth and a silver round-ended pull tab that opens toward the rear of the coat.
+The zipper has straight black tape with silver teeth and a silver round-ended pull tab that opens toward the rear of the jacket, similar to the pockets on jackets marketed as “travel blazers” like the Eddie Bauer Voyager 2.0, available from Amazon as of October 2019.

 At 5’8″, Michael Imperioli is considered to be average height.
 Likely aware of this, Christopher would want a more imposing presence, which a jacket with padded shoulders can offer.